SIPp/pysipp/README.md

 ## Basic Usage
-Launching the default UAC scenario is a short line:
+Launching the default UAC script is a short line:

 ```python
 import pysipp